-Buying off the plan is buying a property based on the designs and plans provided by the developer before it is built.
-Most developers have a range of house designs that you can choose from and you may be able to choose the finishing touches - eg wall tiles, flooring, paint colours, appliances.
+Buying off the plan is when you buy a property based on the designs and plans provided by the developer before it is built.
+Most developers have a range of house designs you can choose from and you may be able to choose the finishing touches, such as wall tiles, flooring, paint colours and appliances.

-A deposit is normally paid when the contract has been signed and the balance becomes due when the property has been completed.
+A deposit is normally paid when the contract has been signed with the balance due when the property has been completed.

-Buying a property off the plan can be cheaper than buying an existing house but there are risks that should be taken into consideration before you decide.
+Buying a property off the plan can be cheaper than buying an existing house, but there are risks to consider.

 Things to consider

-For most people buying a property is the biggest purchase they will make.
-It's important to research the property and identify your needs before you decide.
+Buying a property is the biggest purchase most people will make.
+Research the property and identify your needs before you decide.

 Building a house can take a long time and there are many factors that could cause delays.
 Although the developer can give you a time frame for the completion of the property, this could change.
-In some cases the development may not go ahead at all - eg the developer becomes bankrupt.
+In some cases, the development may not go ahead at all if, for example, the developer becomes bankrupt.

 You should examine all the designs and plans carefully.
 Ask to see the land your house will be built on and consider the size, location and aspect.
-The designs may change even after the contract has been signed - eg so development approval can be given.
+The designs may change even after the contract has been signed, for example, so that development approval can be given.

-If the property will be part of a group ask if it will be on a strata, community or Torrens title.
-If it is on a strata or community title you should check the community or strata group's details, regulations, by-laws and articles as these can affect how you can use the property - eg no pets allowed.
+If the property will be part of a group, ask if it will be on a strata, community or Torrens title.
+If it's on a strata or community title you should check the community or strata group's details, regulations, by-laws and articles as these can affect how you can use the property, for instance, no pets allowed.

 It is a good idea to check the quality of a developer's work.
 You can ask the developer to provide references or contact details of people who have bought properties from them previously.

-As with any legal document, it is strongly recommended that you seek independent, professional legal advice before you sign a contract.
-As the contract will become legally binding once you and the developer sign it, you should read all the terms and conditions carefully and ask for clarification of anything you don't understand.
+It is strongly recommended that you seek independent, professional legal advice before you sign a contract, as it will become legally binding once you and the developer sign it.
+You should read all the terms and conditions carefully and ask for clarification of anything you don't understand.
 There may be certain conditions included in the contract that can affect your rights.
 If you're not happy with a condition you can ask the developer to change it, but they can refuse.

 Before you sign the contract you should ask the developer:

-- if you will be able to make any changes to the finishes - eg paint colours, appliances, flooring
+- if you will be able to make any changes to the finishes such as paint colours, appliances or flooring

-- what are your rights if the house isn't completed in time or at all and what would happen to the deposit
+- what rights you have if the house isn't completed in time or at all and what would happen to the deposit

 - who would be responsible for repairing both minor and major defects after the house has been completed, what warranties are in place and who are they with